Spanish crisis of 1917: Military challenge: Juntas de Defensa

 The Juntas’ activities began in the first quarter of 1916, due to part of Governor Conde de Ramanones’ modernization program, which would require soldiers to pass aptitude tests to qualify for promotions.
 The governor accepted their protests initially, but after seeing the danger of a quasi-union movement in the army, ordered the Juntas to disband, although to little effect.
 Even operating illegally, they had grown more outspoken since the end of 1916.
 Above all, the Junta de Defensa of the Barcelona Infantry, directed by Colonel Benito Márquez, had become the most active promoters of the movement.
 At the end of May 1917, they incurred a strong disciplinary reaction from the new government, directed at the time by García Prieto.
 The Minister of War, General Aguilera, ordered the arrest of various Junta members in Montjuïc Castle: two lieutenants, three captains, a commander, a lieutenant colonel, and Col. Benito Márquez, the most visible leader of the movement.
-Nevertheless, the immediate establishment of an Acting Junta, supported by the Artillery and Engineering Juntas, and even the Civil Guard in its “respectful” request on 1 June to free those arrested, resulted in a spectacular increase in military tension, which García Prieto did not have the support to confront.
+Nevertheless, the immediate establishment of an Acting Junta, supported by the Artillery and Engineering Juntas, and even the Civil Guard in its "respectful" request on 1 June to free those arrested, resulted in a spectacular increase in military tension, which García Prieto did not have the support to confront.
 Prieto opted to resign, and King Alfonso XIII, who had a close relationship with the military, ordered Eduardo Dato to form a government.
 Dato's government decided to give in to the military's demands, liberate those arrested, and legalize the Juntas.
-In order to maintain tight control of the situation, the new government suspended constitutional guarantees and increased censorship of the press.
+To maintain tight control of the situation, the new government suspended constitutional guarantees and increased censorship of the press.